 - See notifications of potential issues with your campaign that might trigger SPAM filters

-If you placed any kind of call-to-action in your email (and you probably should!), turn on “Reply tracking.”
+If you placed any kind of call-to-action in your email, turn on “Reply tracking.”
 To do so, click the the toggle to its "On" position.
 This way we can use the reply to gather data on our contact’s engagement as well as the efficacy of the campaign.

 Adding a “Wait” condition